Skip to main content

 1. In LinearB, go to Settings → SSO.

-3. Click Set Up SSO (or equivalent) to generate the SSO configuration.
+3. Click Set Up SSO to generate the SSO configuration.

 Step 2: Create a SAML 2.0 application in your IdP

-Your IdP admin will need these SAML values:
+Your IdP administrator will need the following SAML values:

-• ACS URL / Callback URL: generated in LinearB during setup (copy it from the SSO screen)
+• ACS URL / Callback URL – generated in LinearB during setup

-Important: Assign at least one user to the LinearB SSO app in your IdP before testing.
+Important: Assign at least one user to the LinearB SSO application in your IdP before testing.

 Step 3: Copy IdP values into LinearB

-Back in LinearB, fill in the fields using values from your IdP:
+Back in LinearB, enter the following values from your IdP:

-• Provider Issuer (Issuer URL or IdP Entity ID)
+• Provider Issuer (Issuer URL / IdP Entity ID)

 • X.509 Certificate (paste the full certificate)